-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The The Notice & Proxy Statement and Annual Report on Form 10-K is/are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice & Proxy Statement and Annual Report on Form 10-K/A is/are available at www.proxyvote.com

-CELLDEX THERAPEUTICS, INC. Annual Meeting of Stockholders May 28, 2014 9:00 AM This proxy is solicited by the Board of Directors
+CELLDEX THERAPEUTICS, INC. Annual Meeting of Stockholders June 8, 2016 9:00 AM This proxy is solicited by the Board of Directors

-The undersigned hereby appoints Avery W. Catlin and Anthony S. Marucci, and each of them, as the true and lawful attorneys, agents and proxies of the undersigned, with full power of substitution, and hereby authorizes them to represent and to vote, as designated on the reverse, all shares of common stock of Celldex Therapeutics, Inc. held of record by the undersigned on April 2, 2014 at the Annual Meeting of Stockholders to be held at the Olde Mill Inn, 225 Route 202, Basking Ridge, NJ 07920, on May 28, 2014 at 9:00 a.m. local time, or at any adjournment or postponement thereof.
+The undersigned hereby appoints Avery W. Catlin and Anthony S. Marucci, and each of them, as the true and lawful attorneys, agents and proxies of the undersigned, with full power of substitution, and hereby authorizes them to represent and to vote, as designated on the reverse side, all shares of common stock of Celldex Therapeutics, Inc. held of record by the undersigned on April 20, 2016 at the Annual Meeting of Stockholders to be held at the Olde Mill Inn, 225 Route 202, Basking Ridge, NJ 07920, on June 8, 2016 at 9:00 a.m. local time, or at any adjournment or postponement thereof.